Sri Lanka Armed Forces: Strategic importance

 The posture of the military has been defensive due to the nature of the strategic threats to Sri Lanka.
 In the short-term, internal security is considered the main threat to the nation's future.
-In the long-term, the threat is seen as primarily external from current and future superpowers in their rival quests for dominance of the Indian Ocean; at one point these were the United States of America and the Union of Soviet Socialist Republics.
+In the long-term, the threat is seen as primarily external from current and future superpowers in their rival quests for dominance of the Indian Ocean; at one point these were the United States of America and the Soviet Union.

-Command organization
+Command organisation

 As head of state, the President of Sri Lanka, is nominally the Commander-in-Chief of the Armed Forces.
 The National Security Council, chaired by the President is the authority charged with formulating and executing defence policy for the nation.
 The highest level of military headquarters is the Ministry of Defence, since 1978 except for a few rare occasions the President retained the portfolio defence, thus being the Minister of Defence.
 The ministry and the armed forces have been controlled during these periods by either a Minister of State, Deputy Minister for defence, and recently by the Permanent Secretary to the Ministry of Defence.
 Prior to 1978 the Prime Minister held the portfolio of Minister of Defence and External Affairs, and was supported by a Parliamentary Secretary for Defence and External Affairs.

-The Ministry of Defence is responsible for the management of the forces, while the planning and execution of combined operations is the responsibility of the Joint Operations Command (JOC).
-The JOC is headed by the Chief of the Defence Staff who is the most senior officer in the Armed Forces and is an appointment that can be held by a General, Admiral, or Air Chief Marshal.
-The three services have their own respective professional chiefs: the Commander of the Army, the Commander of the Navy and the Commander of the Air Force, who have much autonomy.
+The Ministry of Defence is responsible for the management of the forces.
+Until 2025, the planning and execution of combined operations was headed by the Chief of the Defence Staff.
+The three services have their own respective professional chiefs: the Commander of the Army, the Commander of the Navy and the Commander of the Air Force.